 The ability to work well in a team is incredibly important not only for today’s workplaces but also in academic institutions.
-When teachers put together students of different strengths abilities, and these groups are engaged with their project, the more knowledge of the subject the students acquire overall.
+When teachers put together students of different strengths abilities, and these groups are engaged with their project, that’s when the students acquire the most knowledge of the subject overall.

 One specific learning strategy is encouraging group discussions.
 This ‘collaborative social reasoning’ method developed by Tzu-Jung Lin helps students develop the necessary skills to help them thrive in group work, as well as build up critical thinking and social skills.